snakescb/TeachZ80/README.md

     * More potential future features (let's see)
       * Dumping some RAM addresses while Z80 is running
       * Set breakpoints to specific RAM addresses and inform user when Z80 is accessing them
-      * Assembly code directly in the STM32, so no exteral tools are required?
+      * Assemble code directly in the STM32, so no exteral tools are required?
       * Reading and formatting the SDCard
+      * Generating IO-requests to onboard or addon-boards hardware through the console
   * USB-C connector providing up to 15W input power
   * CP2105 Dual-Channel USB to UART oconverter.
 This will create 2 virtual serial ports to the USB host:
     *   The first port is conected to the STM32, to load Z80 assemblies into to the FLASH, access the stm32 command line interface or upgrading the stm32 firmware